mrichie/omniauth-sina/README.md

 This gem contains the Sina strategy for OmniAuth.

+The base strategie is fork from omniauth-oauth gem, and fix the problem at this patch that sina weibo does not return call_back_confirmed params when get request token.

 ## How To Use It

 Usage is as per any other OmniAuth 1.0 strategy.
 So let's say you're using Rails, you need to add the strategy to your `Gemfile`: